awsdocs/amazon-pinpoint-user-guide/doc-source/analytics-overview.md

 The **Campaign analytics** section contains several important metrics that help you understand the success of your campaigns\.
 The metrics in this section provide aggregated metrics for all the campaigns in the current application or project\.

 **Active targetable endpoints**
 Shows the number of endpoints that are opted in to receive messages from you, and that have opened your app in the past 30 days\.
-This section displays the number of active targetable endpoints by channel \(mobile push, email, and SMS\), as well as the overall number of active endpoints that are opted in to at least one channel\.
+This section displays the number of active targetable endpoints by channel \(push notification, email, and SMS\), as well as the total number of active targetable endpoints\.

-**Total targetable endpoints**
-Shows the number of endpoints that are opted in to receive messages from you\.
-This section includes the number of targetable endpoints by channel \(mobile push, email, and SMS\), as well as the overall number of endpoints that are opted in to at least one channel\.

 **Campaigns**
 Shows information about the campaigns that were active during the time period you selected\.
 This section includes the following information: